nrinaudo/nrinaudo.github.com/_articles/pl/bindings.md

 Lazy evaluation means we'll never actually compute `1 + 2`, since our conditional expression will never go in the on-false branch.
 Were we doing eager evaluation, it would have been computed once, even though it's never needed.

-In the rest of these articles, we'll be doing eager evaluation, purely because that's the most common evaluation model and the one you're most likely to have a good intuition for.
+In the rest of these articles, we'll be doing eager evaluation, purely because that's the most common evaluation strategy and the one you're most likely to have a good intuition for.

 ### Nesting `let` expressions